build-on-aws/content/posts/golang-gin-app-on-aws-lambda/index.md

 curl -i -X DELETE $URL_SHORTENER_APP_URL/<short code>
 ```

-Just like in case of update, you should get a `HTTP 204` response.
+Just like in the case of update, you should get a `HTTP 204` response.
 But this time, the respective DynamoDB record will be deleted.

 We covered the basic operations for the URL shortener application.
 As an exercise, try out the following scenarios and check the response(s):